Tolucde/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-james_bond is a script that sets the permission to the file hello for owner to none, group as none, and give other users all the permission
 9-John_Doe is a script that sets the mode of file hello to rwxr-x-wx 10-mirror_permissions is a script that sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.